CiscoDevNet/msx-developer-guides/08-python-hello-world-service-example/04-adding-consul-configuration.md

 <br>

 ### manifest.yml
-We have to update `manifest.xml` that we introduced in the last example to tell the container where to pick up the bootstrap configuration, and create some **Consul** key value pairs for testing.
+We have to update `manifest.yml` that we introduced in the last example to tell the container where to pick up the bootstrap configuration, and create some **Consul** key value pairs for testing.

 ```yaml
 .